Fork me on GitHub

 foundation

 Target JDK version.
-Build artifacts will run on this JDK version.
+Source code will be compiled to this JDK version.

 project.build.sourceEncoding